lmfit/lmfit-py/doc/confidence.rst

 Method used for calculating confidence intervals
 -------------------------------------------------
-The F-test is used to compare our null model, which is the best fit we have found,with an alternate model, where on of the parameters is fixed to a specific value.
-The value is changed util the differnce between :math:`\chi^2_0` and :math:`\chi^2_{f}` can't be explained by the loss of a degree of freedom within a certain confidence.
+The F-test is used to compare our null model, which is the best fit we have found,with an alternate model, where one of the parameters is fixed to a specific value.
+The value is changed until the differnce between :math:`\chi^2_0` and :math:`\chi^2_{f}` can't be explained by the loss of a degree of freedom within a certain confidence.